This guide is designed for individuals and businesses needing assistance:

 However, the original bank statements and the canceled checks will provide support for the flow of funds.

 Fraud could happen over several years before being discovered.
 Because of this, a typical embezzlement case can span several years.

 This means that the forensic accountant will need access to the information for all the years possibly affected.

 Some historical records won’t be available.
 Without the records, the forensic accountant cannot investigate.
 They can only document the years with missing information.

 Forensic accountants should never speculate on missing information.
 All charts, numbers, and calculations in their report should be supported with actual documentation.

-Embezzlement investigations are the most performed work of a forensic accountant due to their unique skills and expertise in accounting, auditing, and detection.
+Embezzlement investigations are the most performed work of a forensic accountants due to their unique skills and expertise in accounting, auditing, and detection.

 An area in that forensic accountants are called upon is divorce proceedings.

 High-income couples typically have assets in multiple investments and personally controlled companies.
 This tends to lead to one of the spouses hiding income or assets from the other spouse.

 The accountant will investigate all personally controlled businesses where income could be hidden.
 The income can be hidden through distributions recorded as company expenses or income that were never recorded in the business.

 The key item is at least one spouse needs to have the ability to control all transactions in the company.

 In divorce proceedings, one side will usually have control over much of the information.
 Request for records will have to go from one attorney to the other.

 The production of the records tends to take quite a bit of time, even if there are set deadlines.